akonstodata/md_county_covid/README.md

 CURRENT RESULTS
 ------------
-Last update: 03/31/2020 6:00pm EST
+Last update: 04/01/2020 8:00pm EST

-This is the second day in a row that the state and county models are all quadratic.
+While this is the third day in a row that the state model is quadratic, Howard County, Baltimore County, and Baltimore City are now back to exponential.

 MARYLAND
 ------------